-WWF-DEG Water Risk Filter ISO 31000 Risk Management Standard Alliance for Water Stewardship Standard Other, please specify (Hilton LightStay tool)
+WWF Water Risk Filter

+ISO 31000 Risk Management Standard

+Alliance for Water Stewardship Standard

+Other, please specify (Hilton LightStay tool)

 Hilton utilizes the WWF-DEG Water Risk Filter given the tool's extensive coverage of over 40 risk drivers and contextual issues at the river basin level.
 Each hotel's water risk is assessed using the tool, and the findings of this assessment (along with recommendations and tips) are shared with the hotel via our LightStay platform.
+The risk analysis is updated twice per year.
+Hilton also utilizes the WRI Aquaduct Water Risk Atlas tool to assess water risk and water stress across our global regions.
 As part of our 2025 Water Stewardship strategy, we are working to incorporate the principles of the Alliance for Water Stewardship (AWS) Water Stewardship Standard as a self-assessment guide at Hilton managed properties within priority water regions.
 We also leverage our LightStay tool and hotel data, including monthly water withdrawals by source, water costs, occupancy and weather data, and other profile data.